Effective Altruism

 I then turned to ChatGPT and asked, "Is there a climate change clearing house or information source that represents all charities that are dealing with climate change?" and got the following response.

 "There are several organizations that provide information and resources on charities and nonprofits working on climate change issues.
 One such organization is the Climate Action Network (CAN), a global network of over 1,500 NGOs working to promote government and individual action on climate change.
-CAN provides a directory of member organizations on their website, which includes information on their areas of focus and contact details.
+CAN provides a directory of member organizations on its website, which includes information on their areas of focus and contact details.

 Another organization that provides information on climate-focused nonprofits is 1% for the Planet, a global network of businesses and individuals who pledge to donate 1% of their annual sales or income to environmental causes.
 They have a directory of nonprofit partners on their website, which includes organizations working on climate change issues.